camunda/camunda-docs-manual/content/user-guide/camunda-bpm-run.md

 └── shutdown.sh
 └── shutdown.bat
 ```
 Execute one of the two start scripts (`start.bat` for Windows, `start.sh` for Linux/Mac).
-After a few seconds, you will
+After a few seconds, you can
-be able to access the Camunda webapps via http://localhost:8080/camunda/app/, the REST API via
+access the Camunda webapps via http://localhost:8080/camunda/app/, the REST API via
-http://localhost:8080/engine-rest/ and Swagger UI via http://localhost:8080/swaggerui/.
+http://localhost:8080/engine-rest/, and Swagger UI via http://localhost:8080/swaggerui/.

+When executing one of the two start scripts without any arguments, Camunda Run will start with a default configuration
+as a detached process.
+To shut down Camunda Run in "detached" mode, use one of the two shutdown scripts (`shutdown.bat`
+for Windows, `shutdown.sh` for Linux/Mac).

+By explicitly passing arguments to one of the two Camunda Run start scripts, the default detached mode is disabled and
+you can configure Camunda Run according to your needs.
+Furthermore, Camunda Run will start as a foreground process
+unless the `--detached` argument is explicitly passed to the `start.bat` or `start.sh` script.

 ## Start script arguments